oldbop/LearnGL/README.md

 # LearnGL

-Another project to track my learning of OpenGL.
+A project to track my learning of OpenGL.

 ### Configure ➡️  Build ➡️  Run